congatudo/stuff/docs/stepbystep-valetudo-installation.md

 ### Configuration file
 Firstly, get a valid valetudo config file in https://raw.githubusercontent.com/congatudo/Congatudo/master/backend/lib/res/default_config.json

-Once you have already downloaded it, edit the implementation of the Valetudo robot to CecotecCongaRobot:
+Once you have already downloaded it, edit the implementation of the Valetudo robot to CecotecCongaRobot and take care about the embebed propety being set as false:
 ```
 {
   "embedded": false,